Bruno Reichart: Xenotransplantation

 To prevent hyperacute rejection and coagulation disorders, harmful pig genes are replaced with certain human genes.
 This German Research Foundation (DFG) funded research, the “Biology of xenogeneic cell, tissue, and organ transplantation – from basic research to clinical application” has involved collaborating with veterinarians, virologists, clinicians, lawyers and ethicists.

 At his 75th birthday celebrations in 2018, he anticipated that it would take at least three years before the first human would be implanted with a pig's heart.
-His aspiration is to see that "the transplanted tissues and organs will in the future be genetically programmed to also carry an immunosuppressive molecule on all their cells, so that even fewer corresponding drugs are needed - or perhaps none at all".
+He aspires to see that "the transplanted tissues and organs will in the future be genetically programmed to also carry an immunosuppressive molecule on all their cells, so that even fewer corresponding drugs are needed - or perhaps none at all".

 Awards and honours

 Reichart was president of the ISHLT from 1988 to 1990, who honoured him with the Pioneer Award for his work in heart surgery in Munich at their 35th annual meeting in 2015.
 He holds emeritus membership of the society.